 Verifying that your real estate agent has the proper credentials before working together is important.
 Ask about their education, licensing, and any other relevant qualifications.
 This will help ensure they’re qualified to help you with your real estate needs.

-3. What Locations, Cities, Or Areas Are You Most Familiar With In Your Area Of Expertise?
+3. Which Locations, Cities, Or Areas Are You Most Familiar With In Your Area Of Expertise?

 4. Do You Have A Good Understanding Of The Local Market?